 Hovland Forensic & Financial was founded by Steven D. Hovland (#TheForensicCFO), Certified Public Accountant (CPA) and Certified Forensic Accountant (CRFAC).

-After 20 years in the public accounting arena as a partner in a mid-size public accounting firm, Steve began brainstorming a client-centered model that favors you, the client.
+After 20 years in the public accounting arena as a partner in a mid-size public accounting firm, Steve began brainstorming a client-centered model for a virtual bookkeeping company that favors you, the client.

 Steve realized the old-model of doing things in the accounting world no longer worked to the client's advantage.
 The archaic systems didn't evolve with technology or the digital age.
 Billing clients hourly to tell them what they already knew and then charging for any inefficiencies that were found resulted in the dreaded "additional billings."
 He believes that the price quoted up front should be the price of the service.
 Period.

 Are you ready for your complimentary consultation?

 We'd love to get to know you and your business.
 Click here to schedule your complimentary consultation with one of our CPAs today!